 I keep a detailed log of all my trading activities, both day trading, swing trading, and long-term positions.
 I believe this is the only way I can improve my trading.
 Please read the trading journal example.

-However, doing all this “extra” work is not exactly the most interesting job on this planet, but I believe by far the most important I can do to improve my results.
-The more parameters I put in the more interesting testing I can do some months later!
+However, doing all this “extra” work is not precisely the most exciting job on this planet, but I believe by far the most important I can do to improve my results.
+The more parameters I put in, the more exciting testing I can do some months later!

-Based on all the parameters I use I can track every trade pretty well and make all my trading as mechanical as possible.
-I’m not very good at discreationary trading, hence I try to do it entirely mechanically.
+Based on all the parameters I use, I can track every trade pretty well and make all my trading as mechanical as possible.
+I’m not very good at discretionary trading.
+Hence I try to do it entirely mechanically.

-So to refrain me from more second guessing I have made a big poster on my wall showing all my five rules.
+So to refrain from more second-guessing, I have made a big poster on my wall showing all my five rules.
 Yes, five simple rules.
-Also, instead of sitting in front of the computer, I’m better off walking the dog, going to the pub or chasing girls.
+Also, instead of sitting in front of the computer, I’m better off walking the dog, going to the pub, or chasing girls.
 The more I stare at the screen, the more stupid mistakes I make!

 On a side note: My day trading has not been good over the last two years.
 One reason is that I’m being forced to trade less because of new non-display fees from NYSE (I only trade Nasdaq stocks now), and the second reason is that I’m focusing more on long-term positions.
 Long-term positions give me more peace of mind because it involves fewer decisions.